 Residential property prices are of significant interest to policy makers, market analysts and researchers for a range of economic and social reasons.
 This is because the housing market plays an important role in the Australian economy.
 The Residential Property Price indexes serve the dual purpose of: a macroeconomic indicator of residential property price inflation; and supporting the compilation of the non-financial assets component of the Household Balance Sheet in the Australian System of National Accounts.

-The Residential Property Price Index publication includes a suite of three indexes (referred to collectively as 'the indexes'): The Residential Property Price Index (RPPI), the Established House Price Index (HPI) and the Attached Dwellings Price Index (ADPI).
+The Residential Property Price Index release includes a suite of three indexes (referred to collectively as 'the indexes'): The Residential Property Price Index (RPPI), the Established House Price Index (HPI) and the Attached Dwellings Price Index (ADPI).
 These indexes provide quarterly information about the price change of the stock of established detached houses and attached dwellings over time, as well as an aggregated index.
 Separate indexes are produced for each Capital City, and these are combined to produce a weighted average index of the eight capital cities.

 To maintain the relevance of the indexes an index review is undertaken every five years, following the availability of data from the Census of Population and Housing.
 The quantities of dwellings that underpin the weights of the index are updated at this time.
 It also provides an opportunity to reassess the compilation methodology of the index.
 The most recent index review occurred in relation to the 2011 Census.